 When Thutmose II died, Hatshepsut ruled as regent in the name of her stepson Thutmose III, who was a child.

-During her regency, Hatshepsut was the ruler of Egypt in every way but in name, which encouraged her to take the step of calling herself “Pharaoh” seven years into her regency.
+During her regency, Hatshepsut was the ruler of Egypt in every way but in name, which encouraged her to call herself “Pharaoh” seven years into her regency.

 The Mortuary Temple of Hatshepsut is at Kings Valley Rd, Qesm Al Wahat Al Khargah, New Valley Governorate, Egypt.